 Jordan Lage has been a member of the Atlantic school faculty since 1990.
 He teaches introductory & advanced script analysis, has taught Meisner-based repetition and on-camera acting classes, and devised & conducts the Writing Performance Workshop for NYU Undergraduate Drama students.
 A founding member of the Atlantic Theater Company, he has worked extensively as an actor in films and television, on stage, and on the radio.
 As a playwright, he has written two full-length plays, Matriarchate and Mona Wants, and the one-act plays, Oh, How I Hate to Get Up in the Morning and Alums.

-Jacquelyn Landgraf is an actress, director, writer, and theater educator.
-She has taught Script Analysis at the Atlantic since 2006.
-From 2005-2011 Jacquelyn was an ensemble member and co-artistic director of The New York Neo-Futurists (New York Innovative Theater Awards, Caffe Cino Award, Drama Desk Nomination).
+Jacquelyn Landgraf is an actor/director/writer, and has taught First Year Script Analysis at the Atlantic since 2006.
+Her recent performances include ANNA NICOLE (BAM/New York City Opera), the premiere of John Guare’s 3 Kinds of Exile at the Atlantic Theater Company, and the Drama Desk nominated The Complete and Condensed Stage Directions of Eugene O’Neill… From 2005-2011 Jacquelyn was an ensemble member and co-artistic director of The New York Neo-Futurists, the writer/performers of the long-running show Too Much Light Makes the Baby Go Blind.
 She has been a Resident Theater Artist at the Invisible Dog Art Space, a curator of the hotINK International Festival of Playreadings, and performs and teaches workshops across the country and internationally.
 She holds a B.F.A. in Drama from NYU/Tisch School of the Arts, and is an alumna of the Atlantic Acting School.

 Charley Layton graduated from NYU Tisch (BFA Drama), studied at Atlantic and has been teaching Speech/Dialects in NYC for over 10 years.
 He coaches theatrical productions all over the city and abroad (recent credits include: Sweeney Todd, Bryn Mar College; The Dumb Waiter, Duo Theatre; Lemon Sky, Clurman Theatre; etc.).
 He is a faculty member of the Atlantic Acting School teaching Speech.
 He also teaches private lessons to actors, singers, public speakers and businesspeople alike specializing in accent reduction/elimination.
 He was a two-time semi-finalist in the National Shakespeare Competition (ESU) at Lincoln Center.